zhoujs93/nockchain/README.md

 ## FAQ

+### What is a pkh?

+A pkh is a "pubkey hash", which is a shorter representation of a public key.  v1 pkhs are base58-encoded.

-### Can I use same pubkey if running multiple miners?
+### Can I use same pkh if running multiple miners?

-Yes, you can use the same pubkey if running multiple miners.
+Yes, you can use the same pkh if running multiple miners.

-### How do I change the mining pubkey?
+### How do I change the mining pkh?

 Run `nockchain-wallet keygen` to generate a new key pair.

-If you are using the Makefile workflow, copy the public key to the `.env` file.
+If you are using the Makefile workflow, copy the pkh to the `.env` file.

 ### How do I run a testnet?

 To run a testnet on your machine, follow the same instructions as above, except use the fakenet scripts provided in the `scripts` directory.

 Here's how to set it up: